Ultimate Guide To Nepal

 Sometimes, people eat Dal Bhat without any veggies or side dishes.
 It is super delicious, easy to cook, and won’t take much time for preparation.
 Moreover, Dal Bhat is nutritious and contains carbohydrates, vitamins, protein, and fibers.

-You don’t have to eat Dal Bhat every day of your trip.
-But you can include them in your lunch schedules.
+You don’t have to eat Dal Bhat every day of your trip, but you can include it in your lunch schedule.
 It will give you more energy to enjoy your travel.

 Thakali Khana